 Since 2010, ASTEP has led the creative arts component of the IRC’s Refugee Youth Summer Academy (RYSA) in partnership with the International Rescue Committee, which supports the personal growth, cultural adjustment, and education of refugee youth and helps them successfully transition into the NYC school system.

-Our arts education classes allow refugee youth to break down the barriers they face by improving abilities they require to create a new life for themselves in their new home:
+Our arts education classes allow youth affected by immigration status to break down the barriers they face by improving abilities they require to create a new life for themselves in their new home:

 - English language skills